mlflow/mlflow-torchserve/examples/BertNewsClassifcation/README.md

 ## Generating model file (.pt)

-This example illustrates, dumping additional artifacts such as `requirements.txt` and bert vocabulary `bert_base_uncased_vocab.txt` along with the model.
+This example illustrates, storing additional artifacts such as `requirements.txt` and bert vocabulary `bert_base_uncased_vocab.txt` along with the model.

-`requirements_file` and `extra_files` argument in `mlflow.pytorch.log_model` facilitates to dump these additional artifacts along with the model into mlflow.
+`requirements_file` and `extra_files` argument in `mlflow.pytorch.log_model` facilitates to store these additional artifacts along with the model into mlflow.

 This example performs news classification using Hugging Face bert model and requires `transformers` package to train and predict.
-`trasnformers` package is added as a requirement in `requirements.txt` and dumped along with the model using requirement argument.
+`trasnformers` package is added as a requirement in `requirements.txt` and stored along with the model using requirement argument.

 Torchserve deployment plugin has the ability to detect and add these `requirements.txt` and the extra files.
 And hence, during the mar file generation, torchserve automatically bundles the `requirements.txt`and extra files along with model.